 We get a lot of walking decks from our customers.
-Level1 formatting would just suffice for these decks, but some customers like to have them at Level 2 which I think is okay if you are working on something new that needs an uplift.
+Basic formatting would suffice for these decks, but some customers like to have them at Level 1 which I think is okay if you are working on something new that needs an uplift.

 Working Summary deck

 Consultants use a Working Summary deck to communicate with their clients on projects.